isc-at/cpipe-for-AoC2020/README.md

 $ docker-compose exec iris iris session iris "##class(rcc.AoC20).Run()"
 ```
 ## Hint
-Directory ##./in/## contains all my personal input files and some test versions.
+Directory __.in/__ contains all my input files and some pulic test data.
-If you want to use your personal input you should replace it as 1 file by day.
+If you want to use your personal input you should replace them as 1 file by day.
 e.g. input01.txt, input02.txt,........ ,input25.txt exactly as you download
 them from AOC2020.